Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return, or increase in value over 5 years of Zscaler is 340.3%, which is larger, thus better compared to the benchmark SPY (107.3%) in the same period.
+• The total return, or increase in value over 5 years of Zscaler is 214.9%, which is greater, thus better compared to the benchmark SPY (107.6%) in the same period.

 CAGR: